rpatterson/iiswsgi/README.rst

      Use the search box in WebPI to search for `iiswsgi`, click `Add` then click the `Install` button below and follow the instructions.

+TODO building a MSDeploy package from an existing project